This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Monotheistic Faith

-Judaism and Christianity are monotheistic religions, meaning they believe in the existence of only one God.
-This shared belief in a single, all-powerful deity forms the foundation of their faith and shapes their understanding of the world and humanity’s place in it.
+Judaism and Christianity are monotheistic religions.
+They believe in only one God.
+This belief shapes their faith and view of the world.

 Celebrating Festivals